jbohren/conman/README.md

         ++count;
       }
       ```

-    So, having most clients serialized for performance, and a few exceptions
-    spinning separate threads seems reasonable to me.
-I'm open to alternative
-    solutions, though.

   * The solution proposed in [1] (see original post for link) uses a plugin
     mechanism for implementing controllers, which enforces single-threaded
     execution and passing data by pointers.
 It just does not allow the use case